Menu

 13. Uncover the aluminum pan and put on a foil-lined rimmed baking sheet.
 Bake for about 4 hours, until the meat is tender.

-14. When it is done, let it cool, cover with aluminum foil and refrigerate for a minimum of 2 hours or overnight.
+14. When it is done, pour off bacon fat and set aside.
+Let the meat cool; then cover with aluminum foil and refrigerate, along with reserved bacon fat, for a minimum of 2 hours or overnight.

 16. Remove meat from the aluminum tray and cut it into very thin slices.
 Transfer to a bowl.

-17. Place pineapple pieces on a foil-lined rimmed baking sheet, brush with fat, and roast for about 25 minutes, until tender.
+17. Warm up bacon fat.
+Then place pineapple pieces on a foil-lined rimmed baking sheet, brush with fat, and roast for about 25 minutes or until tender.

 Notes